apache/pekko/docs/src/main/paradox/serialization.md

 That means that it is possible to change serialization for a message by performing two rolling update steps to switch to the new serializer.

-1. Add the @scala[`Serializer`]@java[`JSerializer`] class and define it in `akka.actor.serializers` config section, but not in
+1. Add the @scala[`Serializer`]@java[`JSerializer`] class and define it in `pekko.actor.serializers` config section, but not in
-  `akka.actor.serialization-bindings`.
+  `pekko.actor.serialization-bindings`.
 Perform a rolling update for this change.
 This means that the serializer class exists on all nodes and is registered, but it is still not used for serializing any messages.
 That is important because during the rolling update the old nodes still don't know about the new serializer and would not be able to deserialize messages with that format.

-1. The second change is to register that the serializer is to be used for certain classes by defining those in the `akka.actor.serialization-bindings` config section.
+1. The second change is to register that the serializer is to be used for certain classes by defining those in the `pekko.actor.serialization-bindings` config section.
 Perform a rolling update for this change.
 This means that new nodes will use the new serializer when sending messages and old nodes will be able to deserialize the new format.
 Old nodes will continue to use the old serializer when sending messages and new nodes will be able to deserialize the old format.